stackforge/libra/doc/admin_api/config.rst

       The path for the SSL key file to be used for the frontend of the API server

+   .. option:: --gearman_keepalive

+      Use TCP KEEPALIVE to the Gearman job server.
+Not supported on all systems.

+   .. option:: --gearman_keepcnt <COUNT>

+      Maximum number of TCP KEEPALIVE probes to send before killing the connection to the Gearman job server.

+   .. option:: --gearman_keepidle <SECONDS>

+      Seconds of idle time on the Gearman job server connection before sending TCP KEEPALIVE probes.

+   .. option:: --gearman_keepintvl <SECONDS>

+      Seconds between TCP KEEPALIVE probes.

    .. option:: --gearman_ssl_ca <PATH>

       The path for the Gearman SSL Certificate Authority.